grantsrb/cogmtc/README.md

     "fc_lnorm": bool
         if true, the model uses a layernorm before each Linear layer in the fully connected layers
+    "fc_bnorm": bool
+        if true, the model uses a batchnorm before each Linear layer in the fully connected layers
     "scaleshift": bool
         if true, adds a ScaleShift layer after each Linear layer in the fully connected layers